 - Avoid writing what you do not fully understand.

-- Avoid emoji if they make things unclear.
+- Avoid emojis if they make things unclear.

-- Avoid emoji if they just make noise or complicated jokes.
+- Avoid emojis if they just make noise or complicated jokes.

 - Avoid adding stuff because it might be meaningful or funny, but you do not know exactly how.